Is $110K a Good Salary for a Single Person?

 Maximizing a $110K Salary

-You may want to consider moves like:
+You may want to consider moves such as:

 • Boosting your credit score to increase your chances of getting competitive interest rates